-Import tables from CSVYou can import a CSV file to the following tables: Actions, Assumptions, Benefits, Budgets, Change Requests, Contracts, Decisions, Dependencies, Features, Forms, Issues, Lessons, Milestones, Risks, Roles, Advanced Estimates, Schedules, Users and Vendors.
+Import tables from CSVYou can import a CSV file to the following tables: Actions, Assumptions, Benefits, Budgets, Change Requests, Contracts, Decisions, Dependencies, Features, Forms, Issues, Lessons, Milestones, Programmes, Projects, Risks, Roles, Advanced Estimates, Schedules, Users and Vendors.

 To import a CSV file into Psoda, first you will need to navigate to the tab in which the table you want to import.
 Once you are viewing the table you want to import, click on the grey import to CSV icon found next to the add button at the bottom left of the table.
 This is shown in Figure 2.

 Figure 2 – Import CSV icon on a table